LionelDraghi/ArchiCheck/docs/languages_concepts.md

 ## 1. Ada

-Archicheck build the Component hierarchy based by interpreting the names : remember that Archicheck don’t do a semantical analysis, it just does the bare minimum lexical analysis to catch components and dependencies.
+### Multiple compilation units per files

+`Acc` was first able to process multiple compilation unit per files, but parsing whole file is a generally a loss of time.
+Exiting when the parser hit the compilation unit declaration is OK, as the decencies are already parsed, and we have now the unit name.
+Unless you ave multiple compilation units in the file.

+When I introduced this optimization (exiting before end of file), GtkAda analysis drop from 8s to 0.7s.

+As it's a common good practice in Ada world to have only one compilation unit per file, and not only for GNAT users, that it was worth to have this limitation.

 ### Renaming

+> [!NOTE]
+Remember that `Acc` don’t do a semantical analysis, it just does the bare minimum lexical analysis to catch components and dependencies.
+Acc build the Component hierarchy by interpreting the names.

 In Ada, there is a possibility to rename a package miming a child package.
 For example :